wshager/frink/README.md

 | children | <code>array, Sequence</code> | The children of the element |

 #### a(name,value) ⇒ <code>VNode</code>
-Creates an attribute, which can contain a javascript primitive (string, number or boolean).
+Creates an attribute node, which can contain a javascript primitive (string, number or boolean).

-May be contained in an element constructor's *children*.
+May be contained in an element, list or map constructor's *children*.

 Note that this constructor is *lazy*: the temporary VNode holds a reference to a function.
 The attribute will be actualized when its parent VNode calls this function.